-First, we must download the data from our Nextcloud31.
+First, we must download the data from our Nextcloud 30.
 Since the data is a dump of a database, we can simply import it directly into our neo4j database.
-For this (and other administrative) purpose(s), Neo4j provides a command-line tool named neo4j-admin32, which can be used as shown in Listing 13 (note that neo4j-admin is called from the system command-line tool).
-First, however, we must stop the database daemon before we can import the data as depicted in Listing 12.
+For this (and other administrative) purpose(s), Neo4j provides a command-line tool named neo4j-admin 31, which can be used as shown in Listing 11 (note that neo4j-admin is called from the system command-line tool).
+First, however, we must stop the database daemon before we can import the data as depicted in Listing 10.
 To this end, we switch to the root user as our dbtutorial user does not have enough privileges (line 1).
 Then, we proceed by stopping the Neo4j daemon (line 2) and checking whether the Neo4j daemon has been stopped indeed (line 3).

-Remark: The commands in Listing 13 are to be executed directly after the commands in Listing 12.
+Remark: The commands in Listing 11 are to be executed directly after the commands in Listing 10.
 The two listings are separated to highlight the two separate steps, i.e., (i) stopping the database and (ii) importing the data.

 The import using the neo4j-admin tool must be executed by a user that has enough privileges to import data into the database.
-In case of Neo4j, a dedicated user named neo4j has been created during installation that owes these privileges, and we can switch to this user as shown in line 1 of Listing 13.
-Line 2 shows the actual import of the database dump: We tell to neo4j-admin tool to load a database and to overwrite any existing database with the same name (--overwrite-destination true).
+In case of Neo4j, a dedicated user named neo4j has been created during installation that owes these privileges, and we can switch to this user as shown in line 1 of Listing 11.
+Line 2 shows the actual import of the database dump: We tell the

+27CSV import: https://neo4j.com/docs/getting-started/data-import/csv-import/ neo4j-admin tool to load a database and to overwrite any existing database with the same name (--overwrite-destination true).
 Moreover, we tell the neo4j-admin tool to read the database dump from standard input (--from-stdin), which means that we must provide the file at the end of the command using the < pipeline.
-This pipeline operator of the Linux terminal directly redirects the content of the right-hand file to the command on the left-hand side of the operator, i.e., neo4j-admin . . . < movies-50.dump tells the neo4j-admin tool to directly read to content of the file movies-50.dump.
+This pipeline operator of the Linux terminal directly redirects the content of the right-hand file to the command on the left-hand side of the operator, i.e., neo4j-admin ... < movies-50.dump tells the neo4j-admin tool to directly read to content of the file movies-50.dump.
 Right before this operator, we finalize the arguments to the neo4j-admin tool by providing the name of the database the given file should be imported to.
-Subsequently, we log back to our root user by entering the exit command (line 3), restart the Neo4j daemon once again (line 4), and verify that the Neo4j daemon is running again (line 5).
-Finally, we log back to our dbtutorial user by entering the exit command a second time (line 14).
+Subsequently, we log back into our root user by entering the exit command (line 3), restart the Neo4j daemon once again (line 4), and verify that the Neo4j daemon is running again (line 5).
+Finally, we log back into our dbtutorial user by entering the exit command a second time (line 14).